-Chief Marable took over in 1962, when events such as the Vietnam war, Civil Rights efforts, anti-war protests, etc. was making policing in the 60s challenging.
-Chief Marable helped secure the first polygraph machine for TPD, as well as training a certified operator for it.
+Chief W.M.
+"Bill" Marable took over in 1962, when events such as the Vietnam war, Civil Rights efforts and anti-war protests made policing in the 1960s especially challenging.
+Chief Marable helped secure the first polygraph machine for TPD and the training of a certified operator for it.

-Chief Marable also designed the TPD patch that is still worn on the uniform to this day, as well as standardizing the look of patrol cars.
-He replaced the badges worn with high quality badges and updated the uniforms to a more modern look for the time, complete with air force style hats that are still being issued.
+Chief Marable designed the TPD patch that is still worn on the uniform to this day and standardized the look of patrol cars.
+He replaced the badges previously worn with high-quality badges and updated the uniforms to a more modern look for the time, complete with Air Force-style hats that are still being issued.

-The Air Support to Routine Operations (ASTRO) Division was created in 1971, when TPD was able to purchase a Bell helicopter for air observation.
+The Air Support to Routine Operations (ASTRO) Division was created in 1971, when TPD purchased a Bell helicopter for air observation.
 TPD established the Narcotics Division in 1972.
 It would later evolve into a regional task force and is now known as the West Alabama Narcotics Task Force.

-Probably the most significant achievement of Chief Marable’s career was the hiring of the first minority police officers (1965/1966), the first female police officers (1974) as well as the hiring of the first minority female police officers (1976).
-The first two minority female police officers hired both retired as captains (Charlene Wilkinson and Loretta Lowery).
+Probably the most significant achievement of Chief Marable’s career was he hired the first minority police officers (1965/1966), the first female police officers (1974) and the first minority female police officers (1976).
+The first two minority female police officers that were hired, Charlene Wilkinson and Loretta Lowery, both retired as captains.

 Chief Winston Morris

-Chief Morris also began a police liaison program within local middle and high schools to help curtail juvenile delinquency and to increase the safety on campus of the students and faculty.
-Today the TPD School Resource Officers (SRO) are a modern version of that program.
+Chief Morris also began a police liaison program within local middle and high schools to help curtail juvenile delinquency and to increase the safety on campus for students and faculty.
+That program has evolved into today's TPD School Resource Officers (SRO) program.

 Chief Jerry Fuller

-Chief Fuller worked to get funding for the new police department, which was completed after his resignation.
-He is also credited with helping to lay the groundwork to form the Police Athletic League.
+Chief Jerry Fuller worked to get funding for the new police department, which was completed after his resignation.
+He also helped lay the groundwork for the Police Athletic League.

-Chief Fuller is credited with assigning police officers to local government housing projects as Tuscaloosa’s first Community Service Officers.
+Chief Fuller is credited with assigning police officers to local government housing projects, which were Tuscaloosa’s first community service officers.

 Chief Ken Swindle

-Chief Swindle was the longest serving police chief at TPD since Chief Billingsley.
-Chief Swindle gained national attention as an assistant chief with his handling of the hostage crisis at the West End Christian School in 1988.
-The suspect, James L. Harvey, took captive nearly 60 people, mostly children, inside the West End Christian School.
-Chief Swindle orchestrated a videotape made by Alabama Governor Guy Hunt in which the Governor said Harvey would be granted a pardon and immunity.
-However, the promise was considered to have been written under duress, and thus carried no legal weight and was part of a ruse into getting him to surrender.
+Chief Ken Swindle was the longest serving police chief at TPD since Chief Billingsley.
+Chief Swindle gained national attention as an assistant chief for his handling of the hostage crisis at the West End Christian School in 1988.
+The suspect, James Harvey, took captive nearly 60 people, mostly children, inside the school.
+Chief Swindle orchestrated a videotape in which Alabama Governor Guy Hunt said on camera that Harvey would be granted a pardon and immunity.
+However, the promise was considered to have been written under duress, and it thus carried no legal weight — it was a ruse to get him to surrender.
 After giving up his weapons, two pistols and a rifle, to authorities and preparing to lead the child hostages outside for what he believed would be a news conference, Harvey was wrestled to the ground by Chief Swindle and arrested.